L&D employees using an LMS integration

 What do we make of this?

-Employees increasingly desire to work in an environment that values their contributions and invests in their growth and development, not just a paycheck and a list of benefits.
+More and more, employees want to work in an environment that values their contributions and invests in their growth and development, not just a paycheck and a list of benefits.

-Statistics show that investment in training and development can often fall short of expectations, with the average business spending $2,200 on average, per employee – with only 30% reporting a positive return on money invested.
+Statistics show that investment in talent and development can often fall short of expectations, with the average business spending $2,200 on average, per employee – with only 30% reporting a positive return on money invested.

 However, it doesn’t have to be this way.
 With the right understanding and approach, talent development can help you build a culture of high performance for your organization.